spacemeshos/QA-smapp/cases/Smapper/Autostart.md

 1. Follow Steps 1-3 from Test Case ID: Autostart-01
 2. If "Toggle autostart" is "ON", click to toggle it "OFF"

-**Test Data:** None
+3. Restart PC
+4. Check the Smapp status (open or not), and the processes in Task Manager/Activity Monitor **Test Data:** None

+**Expected Result:**
-**Expected Result:** The "OFF/ON" part of the settings explanatory phrase should change to "OFF".
+- The "OFF/ON" part of the settings explanatory phrase should change to "OFF".
+- The app should NOT autostart on system startup
+- go-spacemesh and other processes should NOT be launched automatically

 ---